tebbic/learngit/readme.txt

 Git is free software.
-Git is version control system.
+Git is distributed version control system.